What is quality control? How could it improve your product quality and benefit your production business?

 Instead of checking the quality of the product at the end of the manufacturing process when the product is completely made, the company should do the checking at certain milestones of the process.
 It is how the inline inspection works.
 If there are any defaults or the quality isn’t good enough, this method could help factory management and supervision proactively to take necessary precautionary measures and easily identify the root cause.

-As result, the problem is rectified, the preventive measures (or corrective plans) are established to avoid future recurrence, and more importantly, the factory can avoid the fact that the full batch of production is rejected at the end of the production.
+As a result, the problem is rectified, the preventive measures (or corrective plans) are established to avoid future recurrence, and more importantly, the factory can avoid the fact that the full batch of production is rejected at the end of the production.
 In fact, in the textile industry, inline inspection is quite important.

-For instance, if the final inspections show a defect, it is hard to provide a corrective plan and fix the problems.
+For instance, if the final inspections show a defect, it is hard to provide a corrective plan and fix the problem.
 Because it is very costly (in terms of time, raw materials, and cost) to revise a production, as the products cannot be fixed and need to be re-manufactured 100%.

 Out-line inspection

-Out-line inspection is usually conducted at the same time or in a similar way as the in-line inspection.
+Outline inspection is usually conducted at the same time or in a similar way as the in-line inspection.
 The inspection controls the first pieces of the finished product when it is out of production.
 With the same benefits and possibilities as the in-line inspection, it offers more flexibility in implementing corrective plans.

 Final inspection

 The final inspection is the last opportunity for auditors to catch and address quality issues before they end up in the hands of the buyer, or even worse, the consumer.
-It is usually conducted when 100% of the purchase order is manufactured, and 80% packed, it gives the green light (or doesn’t) for purchase and shipment.
+It is usually conducted when 100% of the purchase order is manufactured and 80% packed; it gives the green light (or doesn’t) for purchase and shipment.

 During the final audit, products are examined for specific performance requirements, taking into consideration all criteria such as function, dimensions & weight, finishing, usage, technical, packing, labeling, etc.